Billinge in Merseyside

 There are great places to visit near Billinge including some great towns, lakes, woodlands, parks, old mines, hills, historic buildings, historic monuments, cities, rivers and streams, gardens, shopping centres, airports, beaches, nature reserves, villages, islands, country parks and canals.

-The area around Billinge boasts some of the best towns including St Helens, Billinge, Speke, Southport, Formby, Wallasey, and Birkenhead.
+The area around Billinge features a number of interesting towns including St Helens, Billinge, Speke, Southport, Formby, Wallasey, and Birkenhead.

-Places near Billinge feature a number of interesting lakes including Carr Mill Dam.
+There are a number of lakes near to Billinge including Carr Mill Dam.

-There are a number of hills near to Billinge including Billinge Hill (Wigan).
+There are a number of woodlands near to Billinge including Carr Mill Dam.

 There are a number of rivers and streams near to Billinge including Mersey Estuary.

-There are a number of airports near to Billinge including Liverpool John Lennon Airport.
+There are a number of nature reserves near to Billinge including Formby Nature Reserve.

-Billinge is near some unmissable canals like Leeds and Liverpool Canal - Wigan to Liverpool Section,
+The area close to Billinge boasts some of the best canals including Leeds and Liverpool Canal - Wigan to Liverpool Section.

 Billinge History